Cover Story

 The Appeal to Emotions, Not Facts

-This section is devoted to studying the local impacts of specific issues the Trump Administration or Republican Congress will propose.
-For an historical reflection on today’s Trump-GOP dominance, David Brooks, a conservative (of the old school) political writer, focused on … Continue reading
+by Lyle Harris Sr. This section is devoted to studying the local impacts of specific issues the Trump Administration or Republican Congress will propose.
+For an historical reflection on today’s Trump-GOP dominance, David Brooks, a conservative (of the old school) … Continue reading

-Allan Pinkerton of detective fame devised the first Rogues Gallery in 1855.
+by Robert A. Duke Allan Pinkerton of detective fame devised the first Rogues Gallery in 1855.
 It was a compilation of descriptions, methods of operation, hiding places and names of criminals and their associates.
-My rogues’ gallery doesn’t feature criminals but rather a collection … Continue reading
+My rogues’ gallery doesn’t feature criminals … Continue reading

 We’re Dying to Talk About Dying